ralay1/141a-Assignment2/README.md

 1. Should it be exactly as large as the initialize string (+1 for the null terminator?)
 2. Should be somewhat larger, so the string could grow "a little" without having to resize your buffer

+> We refer to these choices as, "policy decisions".
+It is possible to write our code so that policies can be determined using class composition.
+This allows our user to influence how our class should behave (thus, policy).

 #### Scenario 3 -- Mutating (add/insert/delete) some/all of your string

 In this scenario, the user is using part of the mutatation API to add/delete/insert characters into an existing string.
 This can change the size requirements of the underlying buffer.